Code-Institute-Submissions/Code-Institute-MS1/README.md

     - I would also like to be able to navigate through the site with ease and find the content I need such as the gyms location.
     - I may want to contact the gym to ask questions about courses/classes or about the gym in general.
 - Returning Visitor
-    - As a returning visitor I might be looking to signing up to the newsletter or find social links so I can keep up with events.
+    - As a returning visitor I might be looking to sign up to the newsletter or find social links so I can keep up with events.
     - I may also be considering membership, so finding that page smoothly and seeing the membership sign up button easily would be ideal.
 - Frequent User
     - As a frequent user I use the site to book courses especially 1 to 1 sessions.